110782829/moomoo-chatgpt-trader/README.md

    The UI uses `VITE_API_BASE` (defaults to `http://127.0.0.1:8000`).
    It detects an active session automatically.

+## Unlock trading

+1. Start OpenD and sign in.
+2. Confirm a simulated account under the avatar menu; create one in the moomoo app if the list is empty.
+3. Set a trade password in the moomoo app.
+4. If a real trading account exists, send `POST /trade/unlock` with `{ "passcode": "<trade password>" }`.
+   Simulation accounts unlock automatically.
+5. Successful calls return `unlock_trade ok`; errors bubble up from OpenD.

+Paper trading requires `TrdEnv.SIMULATE`.
+Account authority details: [Authorities and Limitations](https://openapi.moomoo.com/moomoo-api-doc/en/intro/authority.html).

 ## Notes

 - Paper trading is strongly recommended while testing.
 Real trading requires careful risk limits and explicit enablement.